hashicorp/katakoda/vault-openshift/intro.md

 chart and then configure the authentication between Vault and the cluster.
 Then you deploy two web applications.
 One that authenticates and requests secrets directly from the Vault server.
-The other that employs deployment annotations that enable the it to remain Vault unaware.
+The other that employs deployment annotations that enable it to remain Vault unaware.